Want to sell Showit templates but don’t where to start?

 Step #6 Start designing your Showit template

 Once you’ve completed all of the prior steps in what I like to call the research phase—it’s time to design your first Showit template or set of Showit templates.
-And since you’ve already done all of the pre-work in the research phase it’ll be pretty much smooth sailing from this pointe forward.
+And since you’ve already done all of the pre-work in the research phase it’ll be pretty much smooth sailing from this point forward.

 When you’re done finalizing your Showit template and ready to sell it—you’ll need to create a Share Key for the design so that your customers will have access to it after they purchase.
 I deliver the Share Keys for my Showit templates via a PDF created in Canva.